ccrome/whoismakingnews/content/homepage/data.md

 **Download the data here**

-The data (usually) is freely available for you to sort and slice however you like.
-You can get either the original source data as a google sheet (which you can then download as an excel sheet), or just grab it as a .csv file.
+The data (usually) is easily available for you to sort and slice however you like.
+Not it's just more complicated, thanks to the wonderful folks at Google, who apparently can't tell the difference between data and something nefarious.
+So scroll to the visualizations area, click the tab for raw data, and look for the download link.
+Once we get Google's nutty little moderation team back to reality, you'll once again be able to easily get either the original source data as a google sheet (which you can then download as an excel sheet), or just grab it as a .csv file.
 This functionality will be restored as soon as we can unsnarl the Google Sheets problem.
 In the meantime a link to download the data can be found in the graphical area above, under link to "Raw Data and Notes" - in the upper right hand corner of the table.

 If you have a case we missed, or found any errors, [please use the contact form at the bottom of this page](#contact)